cyanide-burnout/Click-a-Tool/README.md

 About UUIDs over MessagePack in ClickHouse: https://github.com/ClickHouse/ClickHouse/issues/33756 \
 Also about UUIDs in Native and Binary formats: https://github.com/ClickHouse/ClickHouse/issues/33910

-Please note, the library written in Lua and intensively uses Tarantool Lua libraries (pickle, messagepack, decimal, http.client) and C functions via [FFI](https://luajit.org/ext_ffi.html).
+Please note, the library written in Lua and intensively uses Tarantool Lua libraries (pickle, msgpack, decimal, http.client) and C functions via [FFI](https://luajit.org/ext_ffi.html).
 It cannot run in a pure Lua environment.

 ## Requirements